Your personal or confidential information is at risk!

 Visionary plan – $24 /month, all server locations, 10 devices, highest speed, plus servers, secure core, ProtonMail

 With 4 plans on offer, you are certainly spoiled for choice.
 You will get more features and a better performance with the more expensive plans, but for a beginner, the entry-level plan is more than enough.
-Like most top providers, you get a 30-day money-back guarantee here as well.
+There is a 30-day money back guarantee here as well.
 Which, of course, you won’t need should you choose the company’s free plan.
 Which is pretty good but has serious limitations – althought that is fully expected.

-And the biggest, Visionary plan, you can connect up to 10 devices on one account all at the same time.
+No such issues bug the biggest, Visionary plan, with which you can connect up to 10 devices on one account all at the same time.
 This is the best result out of all services here.
 We should also quickly mention ProtonMail, which comes free with the aforementioned plan.
 ProtonMail is an end-to-end encrypted mailing service – and if you’re interested in the privacy of yours letters too, this might be a great value option.

 ProtonVPN is 49Mbps slowerin downloads compared to our benchmark.
 Could be better, but it’s still a pretty good result.

 Number of servers: 3300+ | Server locations: 30 | Maximum devices supported: 5 | IP Addresses: Undisclosed

 If you are looking for a VPN solution that is fully-fledged and ready to go, then Private Internet Access (PIA) should be a name you consider.
 It has over 3000 servers worldwide and a reliable, lag-free performance.

 Deploying the industry standard AES-256 bit encryption and support for the OpenVPN protocol, you can count on PIA to keep your information secure.

 PIA is also packed with features.
 From encrypted Wi-Fi to the SOCKS5 Proxy being included as standard, you will struggle to find another good VPN service with as much to offer.